Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 #### Due date

 An optional date and time for a user task to be completed by in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601){:target="_blank"} format.
-A date picker can be used to choose the time and date.
+There are three different ways of adding a due date:

+* Select **Use static date** then choose the time and date using the date picker.

+* Select **Use time duration** then enter a time in Months, Days, Hours, and Minutes.

+* Select **Use process variable** then choose a process variable from the dropdown list.
+This option uses a process variable that must use the type `datetime`.

 Checking the **Use process variable** box for due date allows a [process variable]({% link process-automation/latest/model/processes/index.md %}#process-variables) to be used to generate the date.
 The process variable must be of type `datetime`.